ankane/production_rails/README.md

 ## Analytics

-Use an analytics service like [Google Analytics](https://www.google.com/analytics/) or [Mixpanel](https://mixpanel.com/).
+Use an analytics tool to measure important events.
+Consider a first-party library like [Ahoy](https://github.com/ankane/ahoy), or use a third-party service like [Amplitude](https://amplitude.com/) or [Mixpanel](https://mixpanel.com/).

-And possibly an open source library like [Ahoy](https://github.com/ankane/ahoy).

 ## New Features